"Magnificent Travels through Nepal & Tibet"

 Pick-up at Tribhuvan International Airport, meeting with your guide and transfer to the hotel.
 First impressions of Kathmandu (1 350 m) – walk to medieval Kathmandu Durbar Square and explore the beautiful complex of palaces, temples, shrines and courtyards built by the ancient Nepali kings between the 12th and 18th century.
 We bring you to our office and Thamel – the vibrant tourist area with hotels, restaurants, bakeries and outdoor shops.
 We get to know each other over a welcome dinner, check formalities and equipment and discuss your itinerary.

 Today we discover the highlights of Katmandu and the valley.
 We adapt the programm to your interests and desires or what you have seen on a previous visit to Nepal.
 Usually, we go to Pasupatinath on the bank of the Bagmati River, where the most important Hindu temples and burning ghats of Nepal are situated.
 In Bouddhanath we circumambulate together with Tibetan and Nepali Buddhist pilgrims the whitewashed stupa.
 Our sightseeing usually ends in Patan, the city of Beauty, an astonishing center of fine art and Buddhist and Hindu culture.
+And we make ready our special trekking permit for Manaslu Conservation Area.

-As we continue the environment changes, the valley becomes narrow and we now trek through beautiful sal forests.
-The valley opens again and then we climb above huge rapids on the Buri Gandaki on a trail blasted out of vertical rock walls.
-We head down again to the river and traverse to the village of Machha Khola (900 m) where we prepare our camp after 7 hours walking .
+You board a local charter jeep 8 hours on the road between Kathmandu and the historic town of Gorkha to Macchhe Khola.
+The road follows the beautiful Trisuli River & As we continue the environment changes, the valley becomes narrow and we now drive through beautiful sal forests.
+The valley opens again and then we drive above huge rapids on the Buri Gandaki on a trail blasted out of vertical rock walls.
+We drive down again to the river and traverse to the village of Machha Khola (900 m) where we prepare our first camp after 8 hours drive.

 Today we will do typical Himalayan hiking with many ups and downs over ridges, across streams, along meandering gravel bars and up steep valleys.
 We reach the hot springs in the center of the small, terraced village of Tatopani and enjoy the hot water.
 A mild climb through the woods past some spectacular waterfalls brings us to Doban (1 000 m), where we lunch.
 From this point the trail climbs high above Buri Gandaki to descend again into the wide valley.
 After 6 hours walking we reach the beautiful flagstone village square of Jagat (1 410 m).
 We camp in the center of the village, on a beautiful grass field where you can buy a cold beer in the nearby shops.